rithvikshettyy/Natural-Gas-Leak-Detection-Using-YOLO/README.md

-# Natural Gas Pipeline Leak Detection using YOLO
+# Natural Gas Leak Detection using YOLO

 ## 🚀 Overview
 This project uses **YOLO (You Only Look Once)** to detect **natural gas leaks** from pipeline images and videos.
 It applies **deep learning and computer vision** techniques to automate the detection process and improve safety measures.